Center conditions: pull back of differential equations: Picard-Lefschetz Theory

-\textbf{Acknowledgment:} I would like to express my gratitude to my advisor Hossein Movasati, whose contributions, stimulating suggestion and encouragement have helped me to coordinate my Ph.D. thesis especially in regards to writing this paper.
+\textbf{Acknowledgment:} I would like to express my gratitude to my advisor professor Hossein Movasati whose contributions, inspirational suggestions and encouragement have helped me to coordinate my Ph.D. thesis especially in regards to writing this paper.

 \leftline{Yadollah Zare} \leftline{Instituto Nacional de Matem\'atica Pura e Aplicada-IMPA} \leftline{Rio de Janeiro} \leftline{Email: yadollah2806@gmail.com, yadollah@impa.br}